 Longitudinal case studies are case studies that look at and measure specific data about their subjects over a long period.
 Such case studies can follow individuals throughout a particular period of years, their careers, or their entire lives.
 For example, longitudinal studies are often used in medicine to help study the long-term effects of various substances and illnesses.

 A longitudinal case study can be a powerful tool for building training.
-You can point to specific, hard evidence that certain kinds of training not only improve short-term results and benefits for employees, clients, and companies, but can increase the value of an employee throughout their careers.
+You can point to specific, hard evidence that certain kinds of training not only improve short-term results and benefits for employees, clients, and companies but can increase the value of employees throughout their careers.

 Using this kind of case study can be an essential part of encouraging your employees to take the training seriously.
 After all, it's one thing to encourage employees to participate in training because it benefits customers or the company, but it's quite a different incentive if you can showcase how that training will improve their career prospects.

 The tricky part about this is that case studies can prove many different points because different people have different career trajectories and leverage different skills in different ways.
-That is why it can be essential to begin with training modules such as What's My Communication Style or What's My Leadership Style to help employees identify which individuals to follow in the case study and which outcomes are most relevant to their specific situations.
+That is why it can be essential to begin with training modules such as What's My Leadership Style to help employees identify which individuals to follow in the case study and which outcomes are most relevant to their specific situations.

 Use Miniature Case Studies to Prove Individual Points

-If finding specific, relevant longitudinal studies isn't possible, you can also use small-scale case studies to support individual points throughout your training process.
-For example, throughout a comprehensive customer service training course, you can use specific case studies about how different reactions to an angry customer result in different outcomes.
-This can help support the decision about whether, for example, a placating, resistant, or combative tone works best.
+If finding specific, relevant longitudinal studies isn't possible, an alternative approach involves leveraging small-scale case studies to reinforce key points throughout your training process.
+For example, throughout a comprehensive customer service training course, you can use specific case studies that highlight varied responses to an irate customer, showcasing how different approaches lead to distinct outcomes.
+These case studies provide tangible examples to support decisions about adopting a placating, resistant, or combative tone in customer interactions.

 The benefit to this option is that there are, in general, many more small-scale case studies than there are more extensive, longitudinal case studies.
 Moreover, it's much easier to find them and use them to prove your points.
 Long-term case studies can have surprising outcomes, and they can have findings that contradict your studies and policies.
 That can be difficult to reconcile unless you're willing to wholly adjust your training and direction.